 7. Toppen av Ingenting 2018

 That is only the start of her problems in this hilarious film that doesn’t pull any punches.
-Neither did Leonore Ekstrand in scenes that made a Swedish critic state that it gave him nightmares.
+Neither did Leonore Ekstrand in scenes that made a Swedish critic state that some sounds would follow him to his grave.

 6. Malmkrog 2020

 The 2020 was the first edition of the Berlinale under Carlo Chatrian’s direction.
 He managed to put his stamp on the festival immediately.
-It is no coincidence that several films from that year are among my favourites.
+It is no coincidence that several films from his year as the festival director are among my favourites.
 Malmkrog by Cristi Puiu was presented in the new Encounters section.
-This competitive section has proven to be the most interesting section since then.
+This competitive section has proven to be the most interesting since then.
 The 200-minute film got its fair share of criticism, some going so far as to say it was not what cinema was intended for.
 I still plan to write a longer piece about this fascinating but demanding work.

 5. Aimer, boire et chanter 2014